Pmcg1/Data_Representation_Project/README.md

 * houseviewer.html
 * mapviewer.html

-The webpages are mainly styled using bootstrap, including the template located here: [https://startbootstrap.com/previews/small-business/], although this has been modified and extended.
+The webpages are mainly styled using bootstrap, including the template located [here](https://startbootstrap.com/previews/small-business/), although this has been modified and extended.
 CSS and JavaScript files for this are included.

 Additionally, the following items are included:
 * custom.css: additional CSS added to modify the bootstrap template